kblocksio/kblocks/README.md

 npm i
 ```

+## Setup

-## Setup Development Cluster
+### Development Cluster

-See [Cluster Setup](./docs/cluster.md) for instructions on how to setup your development cluster.
+See [Cluster Setup](./docs/cluster.md) for instructions on how to setup your development cluster
+either locally or remotely.

+### Slack Notifications

+You will need to create a Slack channel called `#kblocks-dev-$USER` and invite `@MonadaCo Platform`
+to it in order to receive notifications from your local cluster.

 ## Build & Install the Acme Operators